Why Choose an Orthodontist for Invisalign®

 It seems like you can do just about anything from home now.
-You can work and learn from home; you can have groceries delivered to your home— and you can even get mail-order aligners and skip the orthodontist!
-But, should you?
+You can work and learn from home, have groceries delivered to your home, and even get mail-order aligners and skip the orthodontist!
+But improving your bite, alignment, and smile should be done with a licensed, experienced orthodontist.

-Despite the appealing convenience of mail-order aligners, they are not a substitute for orthodontic care.
-In fact, the American Association of Orthodontists recently issued a consumer alert cautioning against the use of mail-order aligner services.
+The American Association of Orthodontists strongly cautions against the use of mail-order aligner services.
 Why?
 Tooth movement can affect the way your teeth bite together.
 Moving teeth also affects their surrounding gums.
-Straightening teeth is a complex process and there’s a reason orthodontic training takes 2-3 years beyond the traditional 4 years of dental school.
+There’s a reason orthodontic training takes 2-3 years beyond the traditional 4 years of dental school: straightening teeth is a complex process.
 You need ongoing professional oversight to ensure proper and safe tooth movement.

 What are Mail-Order Aligners?

 Mail-order aligners promise a beautiful, straight smile from the comfort of your home.
-Some companies send you an “at-home impression kit” that you use to make models of your teeth.
-Other companies have you visit a salon or other non-dental office location to get a scan of your teeth.
-You may be asked to send in a “Smile Selfie” to determine whether you are a good candidate for at-home tooth movement.
-DIY companies may advertise a savings over in-person orthodontic care.
-But you get what you pay for – aligners that don’t fit properly and teeth that are moving in ways that damage the gums and disrupt the bite.
+Some companies send you an "at-home impression kit," while others have you visit a non-dental office location for a scan of your teeth.
+DIY aligner companies may advertise savings over in-person orthodontic care.
+However, they often result in ill-fitting aligners and potential damage to teeth and gums.

 Problems with Mail-Order Teeth Aligners

-Receiving orthodontic treatment without orthodontic oversite is dangerous, and the negative consequences can lead to additional expenses to make the required corrections.
-You may end up spending twice as much to repair the damage!
-Additionally, insurance companies are less likely to cover the cost of mail-order aligners as the thousands of consumer complaints regarding the effectiveness of these treatments make them a liability.
+Receiving orthodontic treatment without oversight is dangerous, and the negative consequences often lead to additional expenses to make the required corrections.
+You may spend twice as much money and time to repair the damage done by mail-in aligners.

 • Is an orthodontic specialist supervising your treatment?